 No products in the cart.

 All sunscreens are required by the FDA to pass certain tests.
-We’re happy to comply because the safety of our customers is our top priority.
-You can see our test results by clicking the links above, and learn a little more below about how the tests are performed, how they work and what they measure.
+As our customers’ safety is our top priority, we’re happy to comply!
+You can see our test results by clicking the links above and learn a little more below about how the tests are performed and what they measure.

 There are two main types of UV rays: UVA rays (those responsible for aging and other damage) and UVB rays (those responsible for burning).
 Think of the “A” in UVA as standing for aging, and the “B” in UVB as standing for burning.

-UVA rays penetrate further into the skin and can contribute to the look of aging.
-Because the damage isn’t immediately visible, the FDA uses a test called the Critical Wavelength Method.
-It’s often referred to as a UVA test, but it really tests to see if a product protects across the spectrum, or is “broad spectrum.”
+UVA rays penetrate further into the skin and can contribute to premature signs of aging.
+Because the damage isn’t immediately visible, the FDA uses a test called the Critical Wavelength Method to ensure sunscreens are protecting against these rays.
+It’s often referred to as a UVA test, but it really evaluates whether or not a product protects across the spectrum, or is “broad spectrum.”

-OUR SUNSCREEN FAR EXCEEDS THE FDA’s CRITICAL WAVELENGTH TEST REQUIREMENT, AND COME IN AT 375.87 nm.
+OUR SUNSCREEN EXCEEDS THE FDA’s CRITICAL WAVELENGTH TEST REQUIREMENT, AND COME IN AT 375.87 nm.

 We all likely know about UVB rays.
-These are the ones that cause burns and are the main reason people use sunscreen.
-The FDA’s Sun Factor Protection (SPF) test is much easier since the results of UVB exposure are visible to the eye.
+They cause the burns and are the main reason people use sunscreen.
+The FDA’s Sun Protection Factor (SPF) test is much easier than the broad spectrum test, since the results of UVB exposure are immediately visible to the eye.
 To measure water resistance at the same time as SPF, this test has people sit in a hot tub for a length of time after applying sunscreen.
-Once they get out, they are exposed to UV light.
+Once they get out, they’re exposed to UV light.
 After time, redness is measured and compared.
-Because people are different, the test is designed to be individual as well.
-The SPF rating is the amount of time it would take you to sunburn if you were not wearing sunscreen, as opposed to the time it would take with sunscreen on.
+Because people react differently to sun exposure, the test is designed to be individual as well.
+The SPF rating relates to the amount of time it would take you to sunburn if you were not wearing sunscreen, as opposed to the time it would take with sunscreen on.
+It communicates the